PP Woven Bags & Raffia Recycling Line

 Process Flow

-Reference process sequence from size reduction through washing and staged drying.
+Follows a sequence from size reduction through washing and staged drying.
 Final configuration depends on contamination profile, target flake size, and downstream extrusion requirements.

 Feeding & Pre-Sorting